Payments for families

 Medicare payments and services can help with the cost of health care services or medicine.

-Child Dental Benefits Schedule helps with the cost of basic dental services for children 2 to 17 years of age.
+Child Dental Benefits Schedule helps with the cost of basic dental services for children between 2 to 17.

 Cleft Lip and Cleft Palate Scheme helps families with the cost of treatment for cleft lip and cleft palate conditions.